 Getting your parcels through Customs

-- When sending parcels outside the European Union (EU), make sure they are presented with the right forms.
+- When sending parcels outside the United Kingdom (UK), make sure they are presented with the right forms.

 - This makes it easier for the destination country's customs service to process and far less likely they will be returned to you.